vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-package-install.md

 To install the Contour package, click the Browse Packages button and select the Contour package.

-Click on the install package button to initiate the installation.
+Click the Install Package button to initiate the installation.

 ![](img/tanzu-pkgs/tanzu-pkgs05.png)